How to Fix Apple Maps Not Working Issue on iPhone?

 Enable Maps in the iCloud Settings

-16. Reset the Network Settings of the Device
+16. Reset Network Settings on Your Device

-2. Now press on Reset and tap on Reset Network Settings.
+2. Tap Reset > Reset Network Settings.

 Tap on Reset Network Settings in iPhone